Moscow Theological Academy: Academy in 1814-1917

-Among the successors of Archpriest Alexader Gorsky, Professor Archpriest Sergei Smirnov (1818-1889), a well-known Hellenist and historian of the Academy, stands out in particular.
-Having served as a professor for 35 years, Sergei Smirnov in 1878 was appointed by the Decree of the Most Holy Synod to the post of rector of the Academy and as a result of this appointment, already in old age, accepted the priesthood.
-His "History of the Moscow Slavic-Greek-Latin Academy" (Moscow, 1855), "History of the Trinity Lavra Seminary" (Moscow, 1867) and "History of the Moscow Theological Academy before its transformation (1814-1870)" (Moscow, 1879) are extremely rich in the materials used in them, comprehensively illuminating the life of the Academy and seminary.
-They are based on the richest academic archive, which at that time was naturally stored in the Academy itself.

-In 1884, a new charter of theological academies was introduced, which began to differ in "multi-subject, which, however, did not make students more educated ...".
-The change in the academic charter just fifteen years after the introduction of the previous charter suggests that at that time there was an active search for the form and scope of teaching that most corresponded to the changing requirements of the time.
+In 1884, a new Charter of theological academies was introduced.
+The Charter eliminated the autonomy of theological academies and seminaries, strengthening supervision of students.
 New trends in the life of the Academy were introduced by the rector Archimandrite Anthony (Khrapovitsky) (1890-1895), formerly the rector of the St. Petersburg Theological Seminary.
-Under Archimandrite Anthony, in 1892, the publication of "Additions to the Works of the Holy Fathers" continued under the new name "Theological Bulletin" (Богословский вестник), which soon turned into one of the best theological journals.
+Under Archimandrite Anthony, in 1892, the publication of "Additions to the Works of the Holy Fathers" continued under the new name "Theological Bulletin" (Богословский вестник).
 Patristic creations have now been published as appendices to the new magazine.

-On March 13, 1898, Archimandrite Arsenius (Stadnitsky), who had been an inspector at the Academy since 1897 and held the position of ordinary professor at the Department of Biblical History, was appointed rector.
-On February 28, 1899, he was consecrated as titular bishop of Volokolamsk, vicar of the Moscow diocese, leaving the post of rector of the Academy.
+On March 13, 1898, Archimandrite Arsenius (Stadnitsky) was appointed rector.
+On February 28, 1899, he was consecrated as titular bishop of Volokolamsk, vicar of the Diocese of Moscow, preserving the post of rector of the Academy.
 Since that time, the Academy has been regularly headed by a rector in the episcopal rank.
-Since 1909 The Academy was headed by Theodore (Pozdeevsky), Bishop of Volokolamsk, vicar of the Moscow diocese.
-In the late XIX — early XX centuries, the issue of a new reform of theological schools was discussed in church circles.
-Back in 1897, the extraordinary professor of the St. Petersburg Theological Academy, Nikolay Glubokovsky, noted "the weakening of the theological and scientific activity of academic pupils."
+In 1909 bishop Theodore (Pozdeevsky) became rector.
+In the late 19th — early 20th centuries, the issue of a new reform of theological schools was discussed in church circles.
 The reform of church education was also discussed in 1906 at the Pre-Council Presence.
 After an active discussion, the Most Holy Synod worked out a new statute, adopted in 1910 and supplemented in 1912.